wcfrobert/ezweld/README.md

 $$S_{y,right} = \frac{I_y}{c_{y2}}$$

-The formulas above are essentially the same as the previous section with thickness set to one.
-It is quite easy to convert between the two conventions:
+Alternatively, if dealing with one-dimension less is confusing to you, simply use the formulas from the previous section with thickness = 1.0.
+It is also quite easy to convert between the two conventions:

 $$(ksi) = \frac{(k/in)}{t_{throat}}$$

+For uniform thickness welds, section properties can also be easily translated.
+For example:

 $$(in^4) = (in^3)\times t_{throat}$$